Flower

 • Origin: Europe and South America

-• Blooming and Harvesting Season: Strawberries bloom between April and June, with fruit ready for harvest from May to July.
-The specific timing varies depending on the variety, including early and late cultivars.
+• Flowering and fruiting season: Strawberries bloom between April and June, with harvests typically occurring from May to July.
+Early and late varieties differ slightly in timing.

 Historical Episodes